mpaiva/ixda-miami/README.md

 ### Resources

 #### Visual Design Inspiration
-Material Photo Gallery by [Christophe Kerebel](https://dribbble.com/shots/2261972-Material-Photo-Gallery-Principle)
+Material Photo Gallery by [Christophe Kerebel](https://dribbble.com/shots/2261972-Material-Photo-Gallery-Principle) - Chris is a dedicated designer from Paris and has graciously given the permission to use his materials to help supporting the UX community in South Florida.

 #### Sketch Plugins